$311,422Average Value$182Average Price per Sq Ft53Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Farmville, VA sell after 58 days on the market compared to the national average of 50 days.
-The median sale price for homes in Farmville, VA over the last 12 months is $309,900, up 9% from the median home sale price over the previous 12 months.
+On average, homes in Farmville, VA sell after 51 days on the market compared to the national average of 54 days.
+The median sale price for homes in Farmville, VA over the last 12 months is $290,000, down 3% from the median home sale price over the previous 12 months.

-Check us out on Facebook!
-Like and share to spread the word about our awesome community at Poplar Forest!
 Nestled in the trees on the outskirts of Farmville is a wonderful place to live.
-Poplar Forest Apartments features one, two, and three-bedroom garden apartments.
-Designed with today's residents in mind -- all units offer washer and dryer, prewired for enhanced television and high-speed
+Poplar Forest Apartments features one, two, and three bedroom garden apartments.
+Designed with today's resident in mind -- all units offer washer and dryer, prewired for enhanced television and high speed Internet, designer kitchens with frost-free refrigerator, range, dishwasher, garbage disposal and pass through

 Beautiful four-bedroom, two-bath home located just three blocks from Longwood University!
 Driveway is big enough for one car, and there is on-street parking.
 Home also includes a second-story enclosed deck off the kitchen and a good-sized backyard.
 Appliances include dishwasher, stove, microwave, washer, and dryer.
 On a quiet street; ideal for students, teachers, and families.
 NOTE: This property